Postgraduate Course: Globalisation and Non Communicable Diseases (GLHE11045)

 ||Availability||Not available to visiting students

-This is a five week course which will critically examine: the changing global burden of NCDs and their risk factors; the complex and contradictory ways in which globalisation impacts on health in general and on NCDs in particular; current global initiatives to respond to the challenge of NCDs, societal approaches to the prevention of NCDs and health system responses to NCDs.
-Throughout the course, students will develop a blog, which will reflect on these topics in their personal, professional and national context.
+This is a five week course which will critically examine the changing global burden of NCDs and their risk factors, the complex ways in which globalisation impacts on NCDs, and current global and national policy responses.

 Entry Requirements (not applicable to Visiting Students)